- About ACTFL

 - Elementary school foreign language program during the school day in place for a minimum of five years.

-- Participation open to all students.
+- Participation open to all students within parameters of campus staffing.

 - Articulation plan for elementary school through high school for sequential language learning.